Query language in Monitoring

 max

-Returns the maximum value (or NaN
+Returns the maximum value or NaN for an empty timeseries.

 The max function has the following function overloading options depending on the type of the input arg0 parameter (an array of numbers, a metric, or a vector of metrics):